linuxserver/docker-documentation/docs/misc/read-only.md

 * Custom Scripts will be limited in their functionality
 * Any application that requires writing to its working directory will be unable to run read-only

-For all of these reasons, we *do not* advise switching existing container instances to be Read-Only without careful testing.
+For all of these reasons, we recommend you *do not* switch existing container instances to run Read-Only without careful testing.

 In addition, in order to successfully run read-only, you must also mount `/run` to tmpfs with the `exec` flag set.
 This can be achieved with either `--tmpfs /run:exec` or: